Connecticut SB 4 Is Now Public Act 26-64: CTDPA Expansion, Data Broker Registry, and Geolocation Ban

 5. Use the Privacy Law Calculator

 Check whether Connecticut's privacy laws apply to your business by using our Privacy Law Calculator.
-If they do, Connecticut SB 4's new requirements will likely apply as well.
+If they do, layer Public Act 26-64 into the same 2026 compliance roadmap instead of treating it as a later standalone project.

 Frequently Asked Questions